programming-girls/exams_api/README.md

 ## What is it?

-A graphql api for CRUD of exam + Scoring
+A REST api for CRUD of exam + Scoring

 ## Installation